Nueva Ecija Rice Vanguards: Regular season sweep

 With additions such as Hesed Gabo, Will McAloney, and Michael Mabulac, together with their new head coach in Jerson Cabiltes, Nueva Ecija then dominated the 2022 MPBL season with the league's first-ever regular season sweep, winning all 21 games.
 Mabulac was declared an all-star together with Bobby Balucanag, while Gabo and McAloney were both part of the All-MPBL First Team that season.
 The Rice Vanguards then swept the first two rounds of the playoffs against Marikina and intraregional rivals Pampanga.
 A challenge then rose for the team in the North Division finals against the defending division champion San Juan Knights, as they would lose game 1 of the series.
 The Rice Vanguards fought back and won game 2 in overtime before ultimately defeating the Knights in game 3.
 In the 2022 finals, Nueva Ecija met the Marcelino-led Zamboanga Family's Brand Sardines.
 The Rice Vanguards won the first two games at home but lost game 3 as the visiting team.
 The team then went on to win game 4 to bring Nueva Ecija and Central Luzon its first-ever MPBL championship.
 The Finals MVP was awarded to Byron Villarias.

 Despite Gabo moving to the Philippine Basketball Association, signing with the NLEX Road Warriors during the off-season, Nueva Ecija kept most of its key players for the 2023 season.
 The team continued to win in the regular season, starting with an 11–0 record, but would suffer its first regular season loss since 2020 against the Viernes-led Sarangani Marlins.
 Nueva Ecija still proved to be contenders in 2023, finishing 2nd with a 23–5 record.
 After eliminating Pasay in the first round, the Rice Vanguards once again met with the San Juan Knights.
 This time around, San Juan ended up sweeping the rematch, ending Nueva Ecija's repeat hopes.

 During the 2023–24 MPBL off-season, the team took part in the Pilipinas Super League as part of its 2023–24 President's Cup, where they once again competed under the Capitals moniker.
 During which, Jerson Cabiltes parted ways with the franchise as he would later become the head coach of expansion side Pangasinan Heatwaves.
 Don Dulay, who won an MPBL title with the Davao Occidental Tigers, took on the head coaching job for the rest of the President's Cup and for the 2024 MPBL season.

+Departure from the MPBL

+However by the end of 2025, Rice Vanguards released all of its players and members of the coaching staff.
+In January 2026, they announced they are filing a leave on absence effectively departing from the MPBL.